TidierOrg/Tidier.jl/docs/src/index.md

     functionality as `mean()` *would* normally get vectorized by `Tidier.jl` unless you write it as `~new_mean()`.

-3.  **Make scalars and vectors mostly interchangeable:** In Julia, the function `across(a, mean)` is dispatched differently than `across((a, b), mean)`.
+3.  **Make scalars and tuples mostly interchangeable:** In Julia, the function `across(a, mean)` is dispatched differently than `across((a, b), mean)`.
     The first argument in the first instance above is treated as a scalar, whereas the second instance is treated as a tuple.
 This can be very confusing